 We collected images of all lesions at 24, 48, and 72 hours post inoculation.
-At 24 hours, no visible lesions were present on the tomato leaves.
-At 48 hours, a thin ring of primary lesion became visible surrounding the location of the spore droplet, but no expansion was visible.
-At 72 hours significant lesion growth was visible, but no lesions had spread to infect over half of the leaflet.
+At 24 hours post inoculation, no visible lesions were present on the tomato leaves.
+At 48 hours post inoculation, a thin ring of primary lesions became visible surrounding the location of the spore droplet, but no expansion was visible.
+At 72 hours post inoculation, significant lesion growth was visible, but no lesions had spread to infect over half of the leaflet.
 We digitally measured the area of all developing lesions at 72 hours post infection (HPI) as a measure of virulence (Figure 1).
-We use the linear measurement of lesion area for several reasons.
-First, in previous work 72 HPI B. cinerea lesion area growth appears to enter a relatively linear growth phase (Rowe, Walley et al. 2010).
-Secondly, previous research has shown that the linear measurement behaves as a normally distributed trait (Kliebenstein, Rowe et al. 2005, Corwin, Copeland et al. 2016, Atwell, Corwin et al. 2018, Fordyce, Soltis et al. 2018).
-And finally, previous work has shown that Botrytis isolates display large variation in their unit biomass per lesion area and as such growth in biomass is not the sole factor driving this measure (Corwin, Subedy et al. 2016).
-We observed a mean lesion size of 0.67 cm2 across the full experiment, with 0.94 CV across the full isolate population on all tomato genotypes.
-Individual isolates were highly variable in their lesion size across tomato genotypes (Figure 1c-h), with mean lesion size per isolate of 0.14 cm2 to 1.29 cm2, and individual isolate coefficient of variation (CV) from 0.51 to 1.68 across all observations on all tomato genotypes (Supplemental Data Set 1).
+We used the linear measurement of lesion area for several reasons.
+First, at 72 HPI, B. cinerea lesion area appears to enter a relatively linear growth phase (Rowe, Walley et al. 2010).
+Secondly, this linear measurement behaves as a normally distributed trait (Kliebenstein, Rowe et al. 2005, Corwin, Copeland et al. 2016, Atwell, Corwin et al. 2018, Fordyce, Soltis et al. 2018).
+Finally, Botrytis isolates display large variation in their unit biomass per lesion area and as such, growth in biomass is not the sole factor driving this measure (Corwin, Subedy et al. 2016).
+We observed a mean lesion size of 0.67 cm2 across the full experiment, with a coefficient of variation (CV) of 0.94 across the full isolate population on all tomato genotypes.
+Individual isolates were highly variable in their lesion size across tomato genotypes (Figure 1c-h), with a mean lesion size per isolate of 0.14 cm2 to 1.29 cm2, and individual isolate CV from 0.51 to 1.68 across all observations on all tomato genotypes (Supplemental Data Set 1).
 A subset of these isolates is highly virulent on tomato (mean lesion size > 1.05 cm2, Figure 1e), and a subset can be considered saprophytic (mean lesion size < 0.3 cm2, Figure 1f).
-Lesion size of B. cinerea on tomato showed a weak positive correlation with lesion size on A. thaliana from previous studies; both on domesticated tomato (r=0.247, p= 0.003) and on wild tomato (r=0.301, p= 0.016) (Supplemental Figure 3)(Zhang, Corwin et al. 2017).
+Lesion size of B. cinerea on tomato showed a weak positive correlation with lesion size on A. thaliana from previous studies on both domesticated tomato (r=0.247, p= 0.003) and wild tomato (r=0.301, p= 0.016) (Supplemental Figure 3)(Zhang, Corwin et al. 2017).
 This lack of correlation suggests the presence of both shared and unique mechanisms of quantitative virulence in the two species.

-Contribution of Pathogen Genetics and Plant Genetics Effects on Resistance
+Contribution of Pathogen Genetics and Plant Genetics Effects to Resistance

 To measure the relative contribution of genetic diversity in the plant and the pathogen to variation in the virulence/ susceptibility phenotype, we used a general linear model (R lme4 package;(Bates, Maechler et al. 2015)).
 This model directly tested the contribution of pathogen genotype (isolate), plant genotype, and plant domestication status to variation in lesion size.
-The final model showed that genetic variation within both the host plant and the pathogen had significant effects on lesion growth, each explaining approximately the same portion of the variance (Table 1 and Figure 1c).
-Interestingly, while tomato domestication status significantly impacted B. cinerea virulence, it was to a much lower level than the other factors (Table 1).
+The final model showed that genetic variation within both the host plant and pathogen had significant effects on lesion growth, each explaining approximately the same portion of the variance (Table 1 and Figure 1c).
+Interestingly, while tomato domestication status significantly affected B. cinerea virulence, it was to a much lower level than the other factors (Table 1).
 There was no evidence for significant interaction effects between pathogen isolate and plant genotype.
 Thus, the interaction between tomato and B. cinerea was significantly controlled by genetic diversity within the host plant and the pathogen, including a slight effect of domestication status.

-Table 1.
-ANOVA results of the interaction between 12 tomato accessions and 95 B. cinerea isolates measured as lesion area.